-\paragraph{UNIVERSE data for speech restoration} As speech restoration model, we evaluate on 100 synthetic samples generated by UNIVERSE authors~\citep{serra2022universal} to ensure comparability to prior works in $f_E=f_D=16$kHz setting.
-The dataset introduces diverse simulated degradations such as bandpass filtering, reverberation, codec compression, and transmission artifacts. \paragraph{VCTK-DEMAND for denoising} We additionally evaluated the well-known Valentini denoising dataset~\citep{valentini2017noisy} for direct comparison with conventional enhancement models as speech enhancement benchmarking.
-The evaluation set (824 utterances) consists of noisy mixtures from two speakers under four SNR conditions (17.5, 12.5, 7.5, and 2.5 dB). \paragraph{VCTK for super-resolution}
+We evaluate a unified TF-Restormer on various datasets to validate robustness across heterogeneous distortion conditions and arbitrary input--output sample rates.
+For denoising (DN) and speech super-resolution (SSR), we additionally report dedicated versions of TF-Restormer for fair comparison; their training configurations are summarized in Appendix~\ref{Appendix:training_dedicated}. \paragraph{UNIVERSE data for general speech restoration (GSR)} As GSR model, we evaluate on 100 synthetic samples generated by UNIVERSE authors~\citep{serra2022universal} to ensure comparability to prior works in $f_E=f_D=16$kHz setting.
+The dataset introduces diverse simulated degradations such as bandpass filtering, reverberation, codec compression, and transmission artifacts. \paragraph{VCTK+DEMAND for DN} We additionally evaluated the well-known Valentini denoising dataset~\citep{valentini2017noisy} for direct comparison with conventional enhancement models as speech enhancement benchmarking.
+The evaluation set (824 utterances) consists of noisy mixtures from two speakers under four SNR conditions (17.5, 12.5, 7.5, and 2.5 dB). \paragraph{VCTK for SSR}

-For super-resolution evaluation, we construct paired data by downsampling 48 kHz clean utterances from the VCTK-0.92 dataset~\citep{yamagishi2019cstr}.
-Beyond the clean case, we also create noisy-distorted conditions by adding degradations such as noise, reverberation, band-pass filtering, and codec effects, enabling a comprehensive evaluation of speech restoration with super-resolution.
+For SSR evaluation, we construct paired data by downsampling 48 kHz clean utterances from the VCTK-0.92 dataset~\citep{yamagishi2019cstr}.
+Beyond the clean case, we also create noisy-distorted conditions by adding degradations such as noise, reverberation, band-pass filtering, and codec effects, enabling a comprehensive evaluation of GSR with SSR.
 Note that the training simulation follows a similar procedure, which may provide a slight advantage to our model.
-(See Appendix~\ref{Appendix:VCTK_ND} for details of the simulation.)